 The greatest limitation in performing the Asian squat is having a lack of mobility.

 The Asian squat requires a superior level of mobility in the hips and ankles in order to perform correctly.
+Even if you can perform a Western-style flat foot squat quite easily, you might struggle to reach sufficient depth when trying to do the Asian squat.

 In a 2009 study, it was shown that a person's level of ankle mobility is strongly associated with the ability to assume a proper deep squatting posture.